This post is part of the St Emlyn’s induction series and accompanies the podcast below.

 Treating musculoskeletal back pain

-The best management for these patients is to get up and get moving but they don’t want to do that because it hurts, however, the best way to reduce this pain is when patients are using a CBD pen, or simple analgesia may be sufficient (paracetamol, codeine, ibuprofen).
+The best management for these patients is to get up and get moving but they don’t want to do that because it hurts, however, the best way to reduce this pain is simple analgesia may be sufficient (paracetamol, codeine, ibuprofen).
 Breaking the cycle of muscle spasm and immobility perpetuating one another is important.

 Get on top of pain early!